 Mislabeling can be accidental or deliberate.
 Umberto Eco used the terms “deliberate false identification” and “naïve false identification” to refer to these two types.[5, p.183]

 Umberto Eco was a medievalist and semiotician who authored a chapter on the semiotics of fakes and forgeries.
-This chapter has been mentioned in quite a few of the relevant literature.
+This chapter has been cited in a number of relevant readings for this field.
 I found it useful, but it focused mainly on the semiotic aspects of fakes and forgeries, where I have put more focus on the semantical aspects.
-It did make me think more about my approach to this topic, where originally I was heavily focused on the intent a creator had when making a creation, I now give more consideration to how that creator’s target audience receives and interacts with the creation.
+It did make me think more about my approach to this topic, where originally I was heavily focused on the intent a creator had when making a creation, I now give more consideration to how various audiences receive and interact with the creation.
 I still believe that the maker of a creation’s intentional label overrides any extra party’s labels.

 Perhaps it is worth noting that it is one thing to the creator and another to the receiver or employer, for one man’s trash is another’s treasure.
 The creation then lives a double-life, authentic to one party and fraudulent to another.
 I think labeling a creation according to the true intent with which it was made is the best way to approach this because we can then definitively say what the object is on its own.
 This is something I want to think more about and discuss with other people more.